maxinewu5/maxinewu5/README.md

 - My name is Maxine (she/her), and I'm a computer engineering undergraduate at UCLA!
 - I love making cool stuff!
 I'm interested in human-computer interaction and how computer see and interact with our world (robotics + computer vision).
 - Some of the cool things I'm currently doing:
-  - ELFIN CubeSat
+  - GNC Developer @ ELFIN CubeSat
-  - ACM AI
+  - Officer @ ACM AI
-  - IEEE Micromouse
 - In my free time, I enjoy making music, spending time outdoors, gaming, and reading.